Benning Library Opened April 5, 2010

-The new two-story, 22,000 square foot library features a flexible design to provide inviting spaces for all.
+The Benning (Dorothy I Height) Library is an award winning building designed by Davis Brody Bond Architects and opened April 2010.
+This two-story, 22,000 square foot library features a flexible design providing inviting spaces for all.

 - 40,000 books, DVDs, CDs, and other library materials with space for up to 80,000.